appleseedlab/icse25/README.md

 ```
 - find_reproducers.sh - this script is used for finding reproducers and their types (C or syz) in repaired_bugs folders, the folder that stores folders of bugs found during fuzzing with configuration variety.
 It generates reproducers.csv files and stores them there.
 - find_unique_crash.py - This script is used to find unique alarm names + call trace pairs from the results of fuzzing with and without configuration variety.
 It reads the results from the provided CSV file and finds unique alarm names + call trace pairs, then saves them to a new CSV file.
-- fuzzing_syzkaller_default.sh - This script is used to perform fuzzing without configuration variety using Syzkaller.
+- fuzzing_experiments.sh - This script is used to perform fuzzing without configuration variety using Syzkaller.
 It uses a configuration file arbitrarily selected from the Syzbot dashboard and a Linux-next tag to check out to build the kernel and starts fuzzing with Syzkaller while saving the outputs.
 - get_call_trace.py - This Python script automates the process of extracting call traces from Syzkaller bug reports, categorizing them based on uniqueness, and compiling bug statistics.
 - get_source_lines_of_code_default.sh - This script is used to get the number of source lines of code of the Linux kernel binary built with configuration file without configuration variety.
 - get_source_lines_of_code_repaired.sh - This script is used to get the number of source lines of code of the Linux kernel binary built with a configuration file with configuration variety.